abijitj/cse15l-lab-reports/lab-2/lab-report-2-week-4.md

 ## Technical Error: Typo leading to IndexOutOfBounds exception.

 ![Image](indexoutofboundscommit.png)
-Link to failing md file -> [Failing test case](https://github.com/mariawang2002826/markdown-parse/blob/main/test-file-3.md)
+Link to failing md file -> [Failing test case](https://github.com/abijitj/markdown-parse/blob/main/test-file-3.md)

 Symptom of error:

 ![Image](indexoutofboundsconsole.png)

 In this scenario, the output caused an `IndexOutOfBoundsException`.
-In this case, it was because of a typo in the code that caused this problem, whereby, the index didn't update as was required.
-In this case, many different inputs could have lead to this error.
+In this case, the bug was that our program didn't account for a file that didn't contain any links or in other words, it didn't contain `[]()` syntax.
+Therefore, the `indexOf` method would return -1, causing an `IndexOutOfBoundsException`.

 Thank you for reading.